 Ramachandran talks about false pregnancies, such as “pregnancies” with no fetus and what they tell us about the connection between mind and body.

 The author says that the “wholeness” of mind and body is not just new wave philosophy.
 There’s some truth behind it.

-Ramachanran also mentions those rare cases where tumors disappear by themselves and wonders why they are not studies more deeply as they could held the secret for curing cancer.
+Ramachandran also mentions those rare cases where tumors disappear by themselves and wonders why they are no studies to investigate this phenomenon more deeply as they could hold the secret for curing cancer.

 Chapter 12: Do Martians See Red?

 Ramachandran says here that after years studying borderline cases and normal people he has come to the realization that we create our own reality and that there’s no single unified self.

 To me there’s on single, huge application that I would draw from this book:

 You Make Your Own Reality

 You make up your own reality.
 So why not making a great reality, and one that is useful to you?